 Our quest to reduce our collective carbon footprint and eschew gasoline has inevitably led us to seek answers from grains and crops.
 Plant-based ethanol is renewable, cost-effective, and earth-friendly, but is it better for the environment?
 What is an ethanol carbon footprint, and why is there a growing number of ethanol critics?

-When it was first discovered as a low-cost alternative fuel in the 1970s, ethanol seemed like the ultimate solution to humanity’s obsession with petroleum.
-Truth be told, there’s much to praise about this plant-based energy source.
+When it was first discovered as a low-cost alternative fuel in the 1970s, ethanol seemed the ultimate solution to humanity’s obsession with petroleum.
+There’s much to praise about this plant-based energy source.
 Ethanol-fueled vehicles generate less carbon dioxide emissions.

 As it’s mostly a product of processed corn, it slows down the demand to drill in environmentally sensitive places, including the Arctic Ocean, the north slope of Alaska, and the Gulf of Mexico.